viralganatra/piyushkumarmehta/README.md

   Piyushbhai Mehta Personal Website
 </h1>

 This is the personal website for Piyushkumar Mehta.
 It is built with [React](http://react.com) and [Emotion](https://emotion.sh), using [Gatsby](https://www.gatsbyjs.org) as a static site generator.
 It is then deployed and served via [Netlify](https://www.netlify.com).
+Tests are also run on every PR using [Cypress](https://www.cypress.io/).

 ## 🚀 Quick start